vlngf/OilMetagenomesDB/README.md

 ## Libraries Column Specifications [![Up](assets/image/git_img_up.png)](#top)
   The LIBRARIES tables store information about each specific reed from the library - id_ in databases, sequencing type (paired-end, single-end), sequencing strategy (WGS, RNA-Seq, amplicon), links to downloads and publications, etc.

-- 🏞: oilfield environmental metagenomes
-- 🦠: crude oil metagenomes

-Numeric and text fields must be filled in with `None` to indicate 'value not reported'.
+Numeric and text fields must be filled in with "None" (capitalized) to indicate 'there can be no value meaningfully' or "unknownn" to indicate 'value is not known, but theoretically could be'.
+For example, if only water is being tested in a sample and there is no oil in the sample, the API index would be "None" because there is no oil in that sample and there can be no viscosity index.
+Conversely, if the viscosity index in the "crude oil" sample was not measured, then the API column should be set to "unknown".

 All column with 'defined categories' should be validated against `assets/enums/<column>.json`.
 This is to ensure data consistency.
 E.g., all